Central Nevada, Nevada, United States of America: What to pack, what to wear, and when to go [2023]

 Waterproof snow boots

-In addition to day-to-day shoes, it's important to bring snow boots.
-For traveling to Central Nevada, we suggest these boots:
+In addition to regular footwear, you should bring snow boots.
+For traveling to Central Nevada, a great option is these boots:

 Waterproof jacket that can be used in snow